ksoviero/ProtoPCBs/README.md

 ## Sending to a PCB Fab

-If you would like to have one or more of these produced by your PCB fab of choice, then you're going to need to do the following:
+If you would like to have one or more of these produced by your PCB fab of choice, then you're going to need to create a Zip file for sending to the fab.

 To create the Zip file (e.g. for ProtoPCB_32):